 The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the community-linked conservancy that is shared by just five small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
 At present Ol Seki’s guides hold either a bronze or silver Kenyan guiding qualification and we found them to be conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
 On our most recent stay in February 2019 we enjoyed some wonderful sightings, which included a cheetah hunting with her four cubs and also a large pride of lions.

 If you want to go into the Maasai Mara National Reserve, Ol Seki will organise a full-day game drive, with picnic lunch.
 Guests usually eat breakfast at the camp before departure at 7am.
 This would normally be arranged in advance and included in the total cost of your trip, but if done in person, the camp charges a supplementary $130 per person for a day in the reserve.

 In common with all properties in the Mara, early-morning balloon safaris can be booked.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am.

 Night drives are included in the cost of your stay.
-While walking safaris can be arranged at an additional cost of $40 per person for around a three hour walk, Expert Africa actively discourages this activity at Ol Seki as walks are escorted without the protection of a licensed gun-holder.
-Village visits are also available for an additional $35 per person, and can give a fascinating insight in to Maasai culture and a number of the staff come from the village.
+While walking safaris can be arranged at additional cost, Expert Africa actively discourages this activity at Ol Seki as walks are escorted without the protection of a licensed gun-holder.
+Village visits are also available, and can give a fascinating insight into Maasai culture and a number of the staff come from the village.
 Cultural visits can be an attraction for many guests, and for the most part this is a genuine experience, however keep in mind that visitors will often be encouraged to buy items of jewellery and other souvenirs before leaving.